varnish/vagent2/README.rst

 This document is licensed under the same license as the Varnish Agent itself.
 See LICENSE for details.

-* Copyright 2012-2014 Varnish Software AS
+* Copyright 2012-2015 Varnish Software Group